PORT OF KOBE JAPAN INVITATION

 1921

-(This celebration was held three years late due to World War I.)
+(This celebration was held three years later due to World War I.)

 1941